COMBASE/cloud-api-v3-js-client/docs/ProductsApi.md

 var apiInstance = new KoronacloudApiV3.ProductsApi();

-var accountId = "accountId_example"; // String | the account id
+var koronaAccountId = "koronaAccountId_example"; // String | the account id

-var productIdOrNumber = "productIdOrNumber_example"; // String | id or number of the related object (important: if a number should match the uuid-format, the system will lookup for an id instead of a number)
+var productId = "productId_example"; // String | id of the related object (important: id should match the uuid-format)

 var opts = {
   'page': 56, // Number | number of the page to fetch